 quad96/

-This folder contains all the code other than unity simulator i.e. actual python simulator, agent’s training scripts, ultra96, camera, keyboard and crazyflie nano copter interfaces etc. All commands related to training on PC or inference in DPU on Ultra96 must be run from this folder.
-The file “quad_run.sh
+This folder contains all the code besides the unity simulator, i.e., the actual python simulator, agent’s training scripts, ultra96, camera, keyboard, Crazyflie nano copter interfaces, etc. All commands related to training on PC or inference in DPU on Ultra96 must be run from this folder.
+The “quad_run.sh

-” argument is commented out by default which you can uncomment (and launch the unity simulator) to view the environment in the unity simulator during training and evaluation.
-Another important point to mention is that the output DPU model is generated under the “ultra96/
+” file contains all the commands to reproduce the demo.
+The argument is commented out in the file“—render_window” by default.
+You can uncomment (and launch the unity simulator) to view the environment in the unity simulator during training and evaluation.
+Another important point is that the output DPU model is generated under the “ultra96/

-” is used by the Vitis-AI for the calibration of the quantized graph.
+” is used by the Vitis-AI to calibrate the quantized graph.

 camera/

-This folder contains all the files related to camera controller and interface.
+This folder contains all the files related to the camera controller and interface.
 The “thresholder.py

-” file is used to find the HSV values for the object of interest and used by the camera controllers present in “camera.py
+” file is used to find the HSV values for the object of interest and is used by the camera controllers in “camera.py

 crazyflie/

-This folder contains all the files related to interfacing crazyflie 2.1 nano copter to the simulator and attaches keyboard controller to control the crazyflie.
-It has an additional Bluetooth driver as well which can be used for testing the crazyflie, but it is not suitable for using with the simulator.
+This folder contains all the files related to interfacing the Crazyflie 2.1 nano copter to the simulator and attaching the keyboard controller to control the Crazyflie.
+It also has an additional Bluetooth driver, which can be used for testing the Crazyflie, but it is not suitable for use with the simulator.
 CrazyRadio PA is the recommended option.

 deploy/

-This folder is used by the trainer to export the graph and Vitis AI to generate the outputs e.g. frozen and quantized graph.
+The trainer uses this folder to export the graph and Vitis AI to generate the outputs, e.g., frozen and quantized graph.
 The host folder contains scripts to install the Ultra96 part in the Vitis-AI flow.

 simulator/

 This is the main folder containing the actual python simulator.
-All the parameters related to crazyflie and the PID values are given in the “params.py
+All the parameters related to the Crazyflie and the PID values are given in the “params.py

-” file contains PID controller, attitude controller for the quad simulator and position controller.
+” file contains the PID controller, attitude controller for the quad simulator, and position controller.
 The “network.py

-” handles the communication between the python simulator and unity env_window via ZMQ socket.
+” handles the communication between the python simulator and unity env_window via the ZMQ socket.
 The “plot.py

-” file provides function to plot the state with respect to time for PID tunning and also provides an option for plotting the quad in pure matplotlib’s 3D plot if unity simulator is not running, but it is quite slow.
+” file provides a function to plot the state with respect to time for PID tuning and also provides an option for plotting the quad in pure matplotlib’s 3D plot if the unity simulator is not running, but it is pretty slow.
 The “keyboard.py

-” contains the function to interface with keyboard for adding disturbance or position control.
-In “flying_pend
+” contains the function to interface with the keyboard for adding disturbance or position control.
+The “flying_pend

-” file which contains the model of inverted pendulum.
+” file which contains the model of the inverted pendulum.
 Finally, “drone_class.py

 ” is the main file combining all the required components and forming a drone/quad simulator.
-It provides function to update state, reset, execute position and/or attitude commands and handles all the connected interfaces e.g. keyboard, camera, network. “utils.py
+It provides a function to update the state, reset, execute position and/or attitude commands, and handles all the connected interfaces, e.g., keyboard, camera, and network. “utils.py

 training/

 This folder contains all the necessary files for training.
-It contains the definitions for TD3PG actor critic architecture, Rank based prioritized experience replay, and an environment interfacing the drone with the agent and provide useful function like reward, terminate and assistant.
+It includes the definitions for TD3PG actor-critic architecture, Rank based on prioritized experience replay, and an environment interfacing the drone with the agent and providing useful functions like a reward, terminate, and assistant.
 The intermediate models are saved under the “Models/

 ” directory.